egeetas/DSA210PROJECT/README.md

 ## **Limitations**

 1. **Data Scope:** Focused only on walking distances; other physical activities like gym workouts are excluded.
 2. **Sample Size:** The dataset is limited to my personal activity, making generalization difficult.
+3. **Data Misunderstanding:** The data which consists 2019 is a bit problematic since the data from the 2019 only consists the last month of 2019 and it is the pandemic year so it can manipulate the hypothesis testing.